Choquequirao sunset observation trek, 5 days program

 Choquequirao sunset trek Itinerary – 5 days

 Day 01.
 Cusco – Cachora – Chiquisca.
-Our fantastic choquequirao sunset trek, begins with an early meet up at your hotel in cusco, then drive towards northwest of cusco upto a village named Cachora, this is the last town on the way, we will meet our local muleteers, and have breakfast, after that we’ll start our hike, a nice view of the majestic padrayoc will be our motivation to hike and say this trekking is perfect because of its magnificent view.
+Our fantastic choquequirao sunset observation trip, begins with an early meet up at your hotel in cusco, then drive towards northwest of cusco upto a village named Cachora, this is the last town on the way, we will meet our local muleteers, and have breakfast, after that we’ll start our hike, a nice view of the majestic padrayoc will be our motivation to hike and say this trekking is perfect because of its magnificent view.

 The hike leads by an smooth downhill that turns in to a flat dust road up to huancalle, here we where will stop to enjoy the view and have our snacks and enjoy the beautiful landscapes “from precipices to snowy mountains view”. at capuliyoc lookout point we will observe Apurimac canyon with its impressive depth (the second deepest canyon in Peru), from here the trail goes all downhill up to Chikiska, which is the campground.